pedroliborio/VagrantBoxes/README.md

 # VagrantBoxes
-Vagrant files to provision of the phd-vm with all pre-requisites The idea is to have a ready OOTB VM just runninng the 'vagrant up' command.
+Vagrant files to provision the phd-vm, Debian 9.12 (stretch), with all pre-requisites.
+The idea is to have a ready OOTB VM just runninng the 'vagrant up' command.

 Requirements:
 Install virtual box and virtual box extensions pack - https://www.virtualbox.org/wiki/Downloads